Buy B2B Marketing Data

 For marketing data, value-based pricing is based on the perceived value of the data, which will be affected by factors like the scale, breadth and specificity of the data.

-The average cost per lead (CPL) for popular B2B marketing channels varies across multiple industries according to Visitor Queue.
+The average cost per lead (CPL) for popular B2B marketing channels varies across multiple industries.

 The equation to calculate the cost per lead is total marketing spend ÷ total number of leads = cost per lead.
 Cost per lead (CPL) and cost per acquisition (CPA) are sometimes used interchangeably but most commonly have two separate meanings.
 Cost per lead is the average cost to acquire a prospect.
 Cost per acquisition is the average cost to acquire a customer.